tinacms/tina.io/content/guides/nextjs/github/configure-custom-app.md

 1. **Create the TinaCMS instance**
 2. **Register the GithubClient:** The client allows us to authenticate with GitHub.
 All requests using the `GithubClient` gets passed through a proxy on our site.
 This allows us to securely attach the authentication tokens on the backend.
+3. **Register the GithubMediaStore:** The [media store](/docs/media) allows us to upload and manage media through the media manager and image fields.
-3. Configure the [**Editing UI**](/docs/ui) **to be 'hidden'** unless we're in [Preview/Edit mode](https://nextjs.org/docs/advanced-features/preview-mode).
+4. Configure the [**Editing UI**](/docs/ui) **to be 'hidden'** unless we're in [Preview/Edit mode](https://nextjs.org/docs/advanced-features/preview-mode).
-4. **Wrap the Page with** `TinacmsGithubProvider`: This component is given config and callbacks that hit our `/api` server functions to enable Preview/Edit Mode after authentication is complete.
+5. **Wrap the Page with** `TinacmsGithubProvider`: This component is given config and callbacks that hit our `/api` server functions to enable Preview/Edit Mode after authentication is complete.
-5. **Add a button for entering Preview/Edit Mode:** We must provide a means of triggering authentication to enter/exit edit mode.
+6. **Add a button for entering Preview/Edit Mode:** We must provide a means of triggering authentication to enter/exit edit mode.
 This a simple example of how to do so.

 **pages/\_app.tsx**